Allen Rostron & Nancy Levit, Information for Submitting Articles to Law Reviews & Journals (Updated Annually)

 In this post, the editors at one law review share when they received the most submissions during the fall submission cycle, and compare the fall cycle with the spring cycle.

-Developed by Professor Bryce Newell, this approach creates a "meta-ranking" by averaging four separate rankings of schools and/or journals, including U.S. News Peer Reputation ranking, Washington & Lee's journal ranking, and Google Scholar rankings.
+Developed by Professor Bryce Newell, this approach creates a MetaRank by computing average ranks of U.S. News Peer Reputation score ranking, overall U.S. News school ranking, Washington & Lee Law Journal Rankings, and Google Scholar Metrics ranking.

 Rankings provide citation data and calculated ranks for the top 400 U.S.-published law journals and the top 100 law journals published outside the United States.